 A New York Murder Lawyer can tell you that there have been substantial changes to the interpretation of New York’s homicide law.
 For instance, the offense of vehicular manslaughter in the 2nd degree occurs when a victim is killed because of contact with a motor vehicle, and the defendant driver is intoxicated.
 This offense is a D felony.
 This has changed and now, the District Attorney is charging people with Murder rather than vehicular manslaughter.
 If you are charged with Murder, you will be charged with a felony offense.
 The offense can range from an E felony in a criminally negligent homicide, to a Murder in the first degree, which is classified as an A felony.

 If you have been charged with Murder, it is vital that you have an experienced New York Murder Lawyer working on your behalf.
-Contact the Law Offices of Elliott Adler, P.C. for sound legal guidance and an aggressive defense.
+Contact the Law Office of Barry C. Weiss P.C. for sound legal guidance and an aggressive defense.
 It is extremely important that your rights are protected through every stage of the legal process.
 We will offer you a free case evaluation and legal guidance with your first appointment.
 We handle cases in Westchester County, and Nassau County and Suffolk County on Long Island.
 In New York City as well as in Manhattan, Queens, the Bronx, Brooklyn, and Staten Island.
 Contact us today to schedule your free case evaluation at 212.785.1300.